Miloš Pudil

-Miloš Pudil (born 7 April 2005) is a Czech professional footballer who plays as a defender for Vlašim, on loan from Slavia Prague.
+Miloš Pudil (born 7 April 2005) is a Czech professional footballer who plays as a midfielder for Latvian club FS Jelgava.

 Club career

 Pudil began his career at local teams Tatran Supíkovice and Jeseník, before joining Slavia Prague in 2019.
 On 24 February 2022, Pudil made his debut for Slavia Prague, in a 3–2 UEFA Europa Conference League win against Fenerbahçe.

 International career

 In July 2020, Pudil made his debut for Czech Republic's under-16 side in the František Harašta Memorial Cup.
 In September 2021, Pudil made his debut for the under-17's in the Syrenka Cup.

 Personal life

 Pudil's identical twin, Adam, also plays for Slavia Prague.